 Are you in a rental home or apartment?
 Have you overcome any rental related struggles?
 I have all kinds of little ideas like this coming up in the near future!

 Interested in getting that fun calendar print?
-You can sign up for my newsletter and get a FREE 2015 printable set!
+Sign up for my newsletter and get this year’s FREE Calendar printable set!

 I’ve been wanting to hang clipboards at work so the kitchen staff has a clue as to what is coming at them in catering for the week.
 I think your idea will work out perfectly, thank you!